arnhemcr/financial/README.md

 Assuming [Go has been installed], build csv2trn in its directory by running `go build`.

 Translating arbitrary CSV account statements is a challenge for financial software.
-["The convert command" Ledger 3 manual] shows the issues with a statement from ValuFirst Credit Union.
+["The convert command" in the Ledger 3 manual] shows the issues with a statement from ValuFirst Credit Union.
 As an example of csv2trn, that statement can be translated to Ledger journal entries by running: